Urban development in Norway

 The development of cities and urban culture in Norway is similar in many ways to other parts of the world – a complicated and complex process with deep historical roots.

-About urban development in Norway
+Intro: Urban development in Norway

 For 2019, Oslo has been chosen as the European Green Capital.
 The title was awarded byThe European Commission and is a result of the city’s urban development focus in recent years, but it also reflects Oslo’s ambitions for the future.